kundajelab/atac_dnase_pipelines/bds/README.md

 2) <a href="./tf_chipseq/">TF ChIP-seq</a>
 3) <a href="./hist_chipseq/">Histone ChIP-seq</a>

-### Baseline pipeline (./conf_general.bds)
+### Baseline pipeline (pipeline.bds)

-All BDS pipelines on this repository are based on the general baseline pipeline (./conf_general.bds).
+All BDS pipelines on this repository are based on the general baseline pipeline (pipeline.bds).
 The baseline pipeline does not involve any bioinformatics analysis.
 It just parses parameters from command line argument or from a configuration file.
 Important parameters like cpu, mem and walltime and initialization settings (env. module init. and exporting env. vars) should be defined here.
 There are two ways to define such parameters.

 1) From command line arguments
 ```
-$bds ./conf_general.bds [OPTS_FOR_PIPELINE]
+$bds pipeline.bds [OPTS_FOR_PIPELINE]

 # example cmd. line args

-$bds ./conf_general.bds -prefix TEST -o out -tmp tmp -wt 7200 ...
+$bds pipeline.bds -prefix TEST -o out -tmp tmp -wt 7200 ...

 ```

 2) From a configuration file
 ```
-$bds ./conf_general.bds -c [CONF_FILE]
+$bds pipeline.bds -c [CONF_FILE]

 # or

-$bds ./conf_general.bds [CONF_FILE]
+$bds pipeline.bds [CONF_FILE]

 # example configuration file
 $cat [CONF_FILE]